nutjob4life/plone5-dev-buildout/README.rst

 And thanks to the magic of `buildout.packagename`_ you've got

 ``bin/plone``
-    A Zope instance with Plone 4, Pillow, and your in-development package ready to launch.
+    A Zope instance with Plone, Pillow, and your in-development package ready to launch.
 ``bin/test``
     A Zope test runner with your in-development package ready to test.